 Reality is often blurred and doesn’t always follow logic.
 Therefore, case studies could be misleading.
 Nevertheless, there is a growing consensus among the majority that positive reviews do lead to increased revenue generation.
 There is a growing body of benchmark data that proves it.
+According to the best B2B lead generation companies, there is a growing body of benchmark data that proves it.
 Harvard Business school’s study has found that online reviews can impact your bottom line.
 Brands that were viewed positively had better sales, which means even an improvement on your star ratings can have a positive effect on your sales.

 It has been found that 92% of B2B buyers are more likely to purchase after reading a trusted review (G2.com) and a staggering 94% of them were convinced that an online review convinced them to avoid a business (ReviewTrackers).

 These days social media platforms such as Facebook, Instagram, Youtube, and Twitter are popular spots for customers to talk about certain products and leave their views there.
 By collecting and consolidating positive customer reviews, you can reshare them on your official Facebook or Instagram page.
 This will redirect more traffic to your official website.